 What kind of prejudices do you think exist in, and about, Europe?
 How do you draw a map indicating the stereotypes?
 Well, a Bulgarian called Yanko Tsvetkov offers a fascinating answer to these questions.

-He has produced a couple of books called Atlas of Prejudice volumes 1 and 2 asserting that man’s first domesticated animal was not the dog, but the scapegoat – and that America was discovered by Socialist Scandinavians, the Vikings.
+He has produced a couple of books called Atlas of Prejudice volumes 1 and 2.
+In these books he asserts that man’s first domesticated animal was not the dog, but the scapegoat – and that America was discovered by Socialist Scandinavians, the Vikings.

 His continental slices vary between religions, rich and poor, degrees of traditionalism and various types of personalities.
+Here’s how to slice Europe based on prejudices.
 Click on this image to expand it.